 8. Own brands

-We now shop at Aldi, but when we were Tesco shoppers, we generally went for the own value brand.
+We now shop at Asda and Aldi (they’re closest!), but when we were Tesco shoppers, we generally went for the own value brand.
 Some things we went a brand level higher – tea bags, bread and coffee, for example, but the vast majority were Tesco Value.
 If you’re not sure about going right down to that lowest level, start off by dropping down just one – if you buy the most expensive coffee, try the next brand down, and keep going until you find one you like and is cheaper.
 You may even be surprised – our kids prefer the taste of the own brand fromage frais to the Petis Filous ones!

 9. Avoid snack packs